oliverounaid/steampunk-morse/README.md

 I wish I could have been more useful.
 ## Raiko
 Mostly I learned about Morse code and how to use it.
 I got the change to learn and write README.
 I saw how the coding works on Visual Studio( HTML, JavaScript, CSS...) but it was really hard and needs lot of practise.
 Big part of the project we practised how to work together as a team.
+## Oliver
+Got a chance to remind the basics of JavaScript.
+Also how to set up project on Git using Vite.